Hack-PSU/scanner-pole/README.md

 The use of time outs on the reader may be necessary as they are in place on start up but not for normal operations.
 It is also implemented in a very hacky way that works but could probably be improved by someone who is more familiar with interrupts and multiprocessing.

-If the pi has its network is completely disconnected it will trigger a hard crash
+If the pi has its network completely disconnected it will trigger a hard crash